 Research Questions

-This article focuses on the relationship between collective memories, media and, how newspapers can be utilized to access an event's collective memory.
+This article focuses on the relationship between collective memories, media and, how the collective memory of an event is reflected in newspapers.
 We believe that this study can contribute to the field of collective memory in two ways.
-First, our large corpus will address the critiques that studies of collective memory are I) reductionist of the complex process which forms memory and II) that collective memories are always homogenous within a group.
+First, our data will address the critiques that studies of collective memory are both reductionist of the complex process which forms memory, and that collective memories are always homogenous within a group.

-Secondly, the article aims to gain theoretical insights into how multiple and conflicting memories of a contemporary conflict evolve and interact in newspapers, and whether the narratives remain divided or are united into one coherent story.
-The article's research question is: How is the Alta-controversy made relevant in newspapers after the event?
+Secondly, we aim to get theoretical insights into how multiple and conflicting memories of a contemporary conflict evolve and interact in newspapers, and whether the narratives remain divided or are consolidated into one coherent story.
+The article's research questions are thus: How is the Alta-controversy made relevant in newspapers after the event?
 And does this, in turn, consolidate the memory of the event?
 Are there any thematic, temporal, spatial or editorial patterns?

-Today, the Alta-controversy is primarily mentioned in the context of the development of Sami political and juridical rights(ref article).
-Therefore, a hypothesis that guides this research question is that the later development of Sami rights has had great influence on the collective memory of the Alta-controversy.
-This thesis is grounded in narrative theory, which emphasizes that all stories must remain coherent to the intended meaning or moral of the narrative.(referanse) Collective memories are retrospective stories in the sense that the meaning derives from the present, and the narrative is subsequently adapted to fit this meaning. (referanse) Using this logic, the memory of the Alta-controversy has gradually become shaped by the notion that it marked a starting point of the development of Sami rights.
+Today, the Alta-controversy is often mentioned in the context of the development of Sámi political and juridical rights (ref article).
+Therefore, a hypothesis that guides this research question is that the later development of Sámi rights has had great influence on the collective memory of the Alta-controversy.
+This thesis is grounded in narrative theory, which emphasizes that all stories must remain coherent to the intended meaning or moral of the narrative. (reference) Collective memories are retrospective stories in the sense that the meaning derives from the present, and the narrative is subsequently adapted to fit the present meaning. (reference) Using this as a starting point, the memory of the Alta-controversy has gradually become shaped by the (false) idea that it marked a starting point of the development of Sámi rights.
 This way, later development has had great retrodictive power on the memory of the Alta-controversy and made other possible interpretations of the event obsolete.

-Theory
+Theory and direction

 How are intra-societal conflicts remembered within collectives?